 One of the most recent evolutions in guitar amp technology is digital amp simulators.
 Since the early-to-mid 2000s, computers have revolutionized the way we record and play music.
 Bias and Amplitube, shown above, are programs that can convincingly simulate a guitar amplifier using a technology known as Digital Signal Processing.
 You plug your guitar into your computer or your phone using a digital interface, change some settings, and record!
 Pretty cool, huh?

 Common Types of Electric Guitar Amps

 Like most other electronics of the early 20th century, tubes (also known as ‘valves’ in the UK) were ubiquitous, found in all kinds of electronics from radios to televisions.
-The original guitar amplifiers were tube-based electronic circuits.
+The original guitar amplifiers of the 30s and 40s all had tube electronic circuits.
 They were the standard for guitar amplifiers up until solid-state amps showed up in the 1970s.
 The overdriven tube sound defined generations of music.

 Tubes are still in use today.
 Most professional guitarists prefer the sound of tube amplifiers due to their ‘warmer’ nature and their more natural distortion sounds.
 Though they need some maintenance and extra care, tube-amp owners are happy to accept a few drawbacks for superior tone.